Velociraptor allows packaging VQL queries inside mini-programs called

 search for the query by name or description and simply run the query

-on the endpoint without necessaily needing to understand or type the
+on the endpoint without necessarily needing to understand or type the

 query into the UI.